FredericHeem/starhackit/server/README.md

     # npm test

 It will not only test the code, but also checks the source code with eslint and generates a code coverage report located at `coverage/lcov-report/index.html`

+# API - RAML

+The REST API implemented by this backend is designed and modeled with [RAML](http://raml.org/) which stands for Rest API Modeling Language.
+From a file describing the API such as the [user's API](src/plugins/users/raml/users.raml), several dedicated tools will perform the following benefits:
+* `npm run doc`: The [API documentation in HTML](starhack.it/api.html)
+* `npm run mock`: A mock server that will responds to web browser according the API specification, useful for frontend developers which can start before the backend is fully implemented.
+* A mock client which verifies that the backend implemented correctly the API.

+## REST API HTML documentation

+The REST API HTML documentation is generated with the following command:
+    # npm run doc

+The result can be found at `build/api.html`

+Behind the scene `npm run doc` invokes:
+    # raml2html -i src/plugins/users/raml/users.raml -o build/api.html

+To open the documentation, simply run
+    # npm run opendoc

+## Mock server

+Given the RAML describing of an API, [raml-mocker-server](https://github.com/dmitrisweb/raml-mocker-server) will start responding the web client with data that comply with the API.

+To start the mock server, run this npm script:
+    # npm run mock

+This script launches [mock-server.js](scripts/mock-server.js), modify it to eventually change the http port and the `raml` files to select.

 # Development